vacanza/holidays/docs/indian_festivals.md

 ### Implementation Notes
 - Not a fixed-date holiday
-- Should be handled using:
-  - Precomputed date mappings, or
-  - Festival-based logic
+- Handled using festival-based logic or precomputed mappings
-- Recommended to include only in relevant subdivisions
+- Available as an optional holiday in the current implementation

 ---